03009 (MM1 Minute Hand) Journal Entries

 #0044 (2025-12-05): Anthony Remark

 Here is an isometric view of 03009 MM1 Minute Hand with a 'cutoff' from the front panel.
-The purpose is to show that the Gears are fastened and secure rather than not.

 #0033 (2025-11-26): Anthony Remark